rdinch/MathResourceStudio-Help/docs/creating-math-documents/answers---show-key,-answer-banks,-key-color-and-answer-lines.md

 Hide or customize the look of the answer lines for a math document.

+!!! note
-NOTE: If this is the first time you are using the program, this customization will apply to all new exercise sets you add to a math document.
+    If this is the first time you are using the program, this customization will apply to all new exercise sets you add to a math document.

 1. With a math document open, select the Home tab and then click Answer Lines in the Answer Key section of the ribbon.
 The Answer Lines editor will appear.
 A Preview box at the bottom of the editor displays the effect of each change